 Fitness Trackers.
 Strava has been one of the most revolutionary inventions in cycling over the last 10 years.
 However the app has also been used by thieves, who look for quick times on Strava in the hope of finding high-end bikes at the home of the rider.

 Hiding your home using the privacy settings is a must if you're regularly using the app.
-We have also written a blog piece on Strava security, as well as devising a tool for protecting your public data.

 Buy and sell groups.
 This is something we've heard a few times regularly, that exploits peoples vulnerability online.
 When a bike is listed on a marketplace such as Facebook, Gumtree or eBay, thieves will inquire, asking if they can come to view the bike.